 Now that may not sound like good news to you.
-"You're telling me that I'm responsible for how I respond, no matter what someone else has done to me?
+"You're telling me that I'm responsible?
 That puts the burden back on me-what kind of encouragement is that?"

 But to whatever extent you may have been imprisoned by your response to wounds inflicted on you by others, I assure you that embracing this truth is the starting place in your journey to freedom.